iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 3 reviews"/>
 </p>

+> I understand privacy but for this app to truly work.... work related we make house calls but ask a series of questions before we enter the home.
+They can easily lie and say no. It be nice that the GPS (Location) when on and at a house can notify you of a positive person in that household or residence or a location address.
+That information is out there vs relaying on someone else phone and hoping they have the app to talk.<br> :date: __2020-12-09 22:08:36__

 > Wish the data on the app was up to date vs 2 days behind.<br> :date: __2020-12-04 17:18:21__